-- > Methemoglobinemia occurs across all care areas and patient populations yet is often unrecognized and misdiagnosed.1
+- > While methemoglobinemia can occur in all care areas and patients, it is often unrecognized and undiagnosed.

 Dr. Rachel Ash-Bernal

 - 1 Ash-Bernal RA et al. Medicine.
 2004;83:265-273.